MutiatOba/tech221_virtulisation/README.md

 ### What is a development enviroment?

-A set of tools, software, and configurations used by developers to create, test, and debug software applications.
+It is a set of tools, software, and configurations used by developers to create, test, and debug software applications.
 It usually includes programming languages, integrated development environments (IDEs), text editors, version control systems, testing frameworks, and other tools that help developers to write, test, and deploy code.

+### What makes a good development enviroment?

 <img width="572" alt="image" src="https://user-images.githubusercontent.com/118978642/232735867-fb0b0ef3-82eb-4bac-a75b-0d1608e9f60f.png">

-1. user friendly, fast and robust - if not people would end up usinig something else
+1. User friendly, fast and robust - if not people would end up usinig something else

-2. as close to the production enviroment as possible. this will do away with future errors when we come to deploy
+2. As close to the production enviroment as possible.
+This will do away with future errors when we come to deploy it

-3. support one application. say appliction 1 requires version 1.1 of a software and then you have a second app that requiores version 1.5. then this could lead to comflicts.
-App1 might need a program that conflicts with App2
+3. Support one application.
+Let's just say that appliction 1 requires version 1.1 of a software and then you have a second application that requiores version 1.5.
+This could lead to comflicts as application 1 might need a program that conflicts with application 2.

 4. it should be the same for everyone everywhere